 Seeking Help for Addiction and Self-Destructive Behavior

-It is very common that those who show self-destructive behavior to actively sabotage their recovery.
+It is common for those who show self-destructive behavior to sabotage their recovery actively.
 With self-destructive behavior, it is usually hard for the individual to allow any loved ones to help them seek treatment and remain sober.
 The person might also not see any point in seeking treatment, as their self-defeating thoughts might make them believe that it’s pointless or that they will fail.

 It is also possible that the person might no longer care enough about their well-being with self-destructive behavior and will refuse and fight against receiving any treatment.
 They might be under the belief that they greatly enjoy the way their destructive behavior makes them feel and will consider it self-sacrifice if they keep it contained within their own life.

-There are both emotional and physical components to addiction and self-destructive behaviors, and both components must be addressed in order to recover and regain a healthy balance in life.
-Medical detox, or removing harmful chemicals from the body, is often the first physical step toward recovery that may be managed in a medically supervised detox facility in order to help smooth the process and ensure safety.
-Only after the user is clearheaded and drug- or alcohol-free can someone begin to address the psychological roots of addiction.
+Both emotional and physical components of addiction and self-destructive behaviors must be addressed to recover and regain a healthy balance in life.
+Medical detox, or removing harmful chemicals from the body, is often the first physical step toward recovery that may be managed in a medically supervised detox facility to help smooth the process and ensure safety.
+Only after the user is clearheaded and drug- or alcohol-free can someone address the psychological roots of addiction.